 A unique alternative for childcare is available in the Pearl Public School District.
 This Extended Day Enrichment Program (Pirate Care) will be available each school day until 5:45 p.m.
-Pirate Care will be closed on all school holidays and early dismissal days (December 21 and May 26).
+Pirate Care will be closed on all school holidays and early dismissal days (December 20 and May 23).
 Pirate Care will provide snacks, homework sessions, supervised playtime, and planned enrichment activities.
 This program is funded by parent tuition.
 The Director of Pirate Care is Mrs. Joan Ishee.

-To register, or for more information, call 601-933-9004.
+To register, or for more information, email jishee@pearlk12.com.